Wednesday, August 15, 2012

 1/3 cup extra-virgin olive oil

 Bring a large pot of salted water to boil over medium-high heat.
 Add the potatoes to one and the corn to the other.
-Remove the corn after about 5 minutes, and let it cool.
+Remove the corn after 5 minutes, and let it cool.
 Add the string beans to the pot with the potatoes, and cook until their color changes from bright green to a deeper green, 3-4 minutes.
 Rinse the cooked beans under cold water until cooled.
-When the potatoes are tender, after about 20 minutes, drain them.
+When the potatoes are tender, after about 15 minutes, drain them.

 Cut the corn off the cobs and put the kernels in a large bowl.
 Cut the potatoes into chunks, and add them to the bowl with the corn, followed by the string beans.
 Add the olive oil, parsley and shallot, toss, and season to taste with salt and pepper.
 Add more oil if it seems dry.
 Divide onto four plates; sprinkle with optional feta as desired.